// echo $row["ID"] ?>

-Professor Edenberg's research focuses on the genetics and genomics of alcoholism, bipolar disorder and other complex diseases, and spans interrelated areas that extend from genome-wide searches for genes affecting the risk for disease to molecular studies of the mechanisms by which associated variants affect gene expression, and from studies of the regulation of individual genes to genome-wide studies of expression using microarrays and now next-generation sequencing and related bioinformatics.
-He is one of the National PIs of the long-running Collaborative Study on the Genetics of Alcoholism, and one of the founders and leaders of the Substance Use Disorders working group of the Psychiatric Genomics Consortium, which is assembling meta-analyses in the area of alcohol and other substances of abuse to increase our ability to find genes affecting risk, and is also a member of the Bipolar Disorder and Cross-Disorders working groups.
+Professor Edenberg's research focuses on the genetics and genomics of alcoholism, bipolar disorder and other complex diseases, and spans interrelated areas that extend from genome-wide searches for genes affecting the risk for disease to molecular studies of the mechanisms by which associated variants affect gene expression, and from studies of the regulation of individual genes to transcriptome-wide studies and related bioinformatics.
+He is one of the National PIs of the long-running Collaborative Study on the Genetics of Alcoholism, and one of the founders and leaders of the Substance Use Disorders working group of the Psychiatric Genomics Consortium, which is assembling meta-analyses to increase our ability to find genes affecting risk for alcohol and other substances of abuse.

-Professor Edenberg has served on NIH study sections and on the National Advisory Council on Alcohol Abuse and Alcoholism (NIAAA/NIH) and on its External Advisory Board.
+Dr. Edenberg has served on NIH study sections and on the National Advisory Council on Alcohol Abuse and Alcoholism (NIAAA/NIH) and on its External Advisory Board.
+He founded the Center for Medical Genomics at the School of Medicine, and is a member of the Indiana CTSI Executive Committee.
 He chaired the Biomedical Research Committee of the Indiana University School of Medicine for 11 years, among other committees and task forces.
 He received the Indiana University School of Medicine Faculty Teaching Award in 1993.